Capital Asset Pricing Model Formula (Table of Contents)

-- Required rate of return of the asset or the stock: This is what we intend to find out.
+- The required rate of return of the asset or the stock: This is what we intend to find out.
 If we find any risky asset or stock, by using CAPM formula, we can calculate the required rate of return.

-- Rate of return of a risk free security: When you put your money into a fixed deposit, you know that your money is safe and secured.
-Here we are talking about similar risk free security and its rate of return in normal circumstances.
+- Rate of return of risk-free security: When you put your money into a fixed deposit, you know that your money is safe and secured.
+Here we are talking about similar risk-free security and its rate of return in normal circumstances.

-- Expected rate of return of the broad market: When the investor invests into the broad market, they take a systematic risk inherent within.
-And as a reward they get a premium.
-We call it expected rate of return of the broad market.
+- Expected rate of return of the broad market: When the investor invests in the broad market, they take a systematic risk inherent within.
+And as a reward, they get a premium.
+We call it the expected rate of return of the broad market.

 - Beta of the particular asset or stock: Beta represents the systematic risk of the broad market inherent within the asset.